Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment

 \paragraph{Trajectory Construction} As shown in Algorithm \ref{alg:traj_generation}, Unconstrained trajectories are computed using an RRT-Connect joint-space planner with goal biasing.
 Constrained trajectories are generated by interpolating end-effector poses along a straight Cartesian path, then solving for each joint configuration using an optimization-based IK solver with pose consistency constraints.
 All trajectories are smoothed in time using minimum-jerk optimization to produce zero-velocity endpoints and continuous velocity profiles $(\dot{\mathbf{q}}_t)$.

 \paragraph{Failure Condition Sampling} To simulate embodiment degradation, we sample a structured failure vector $\xi$ per trajectory.
-We first select the number of affected joints according to an exponential decay distribution, assuming single joint failure to be more likely, as compared to multiple joint failures.
+We first select the number of affected joints, ranging from one to seven, using a modified exponential decay distribution.
+Assuming single joint failures are the most common, we fix the probability of a single joint failing at exactly 50\%, while the remaining 50\% probability is distributed among multiple joint failures such that each additional joint failure is half as likely as the one before it.
 We then sample one of three failure types: joint angle range reduction, velocity limit reduction, or combination.
 Modified joint limits are computed from the trajectory’s observed values with added uniform noise margins.
 In particular, for angle range reduction, the joint's feasible position and velocity range are tightened to encompass the observed extrema with an added random buffer $\epsilon $.

 \paragraph{Task Validity Filtering} For both constraints, only trajectories that obey the constraint-specific requirements are retained.
 For constrained motions, validity is determined by: 1) total change in end-effector alignment, 2) manipulability above a certain threshold, and 3) path efficiency measured as the length between the two points as compared to the arc length of the generated path.
 For unconstrained, we verify feasibility using manipulability and goal reachability checks.